saikatbaul/Banking-Management-Application/README.md

 Project Title: BANKING MANAGEMENT APPLICATION

 Project Description: This project is focused on how a banking system works.

-store officer of any phaemacy can manage his/her staffs.
-By this system, a store officer can include new staff to the system and also can remove from the system.
-The store officer can scarch staff, can manage medicines, can check individual sales and can also check total sales.
-Staff can search medicine, can add or remove medicine from order queue, can confirm the order, can prepare medicine bill and also can show individual sales.
+Here bank has employee and customer and they have to perform employee operations and customer operations.
+Customer has and have to perform account oprration.
+In this sysem there are two types of account which are savings account and fixed account.

-# Options for Employee Management:
+_Options for Employee Management:

 1. Insert New Employee.
 2. Remove Existing Employee.
 3. Show All Employees.

-# Options for Customer Management:
+_Options for Customer Management:

 1. Insert New Customer.
 2. Remove Existing Customer.
 3. Show All Customer.

-# Options for Customer Account Management:
+_Options for Customer Account Management:

 1. Insert New Account.
 2. Remove Existing Account.
 3. Show All Accounts.

-# Options for Account Transactions:
+_Options for Account Transactions:

 1. Deposit Money.
 2. Withdraw Money.
 3. Transfer Money.

-# Requirements:

-    At least 2 types of User.
-    Database Connection Class.
-    Normalized DB (2NF).
-    Search Option for all users.
+_Requirements:

-    OOP Principles.
+1. OOP Principles.
-    Form Design.
-    Database CRUD operations.
-    All the Forms must be connected.
-    Login Form can only have ID & Password.
+2. Interface implementation.